 The Public Welfare Foundation supports efforts to advance justice and opportunity for people in need.
-The Foundation looks for strategic points where its funds can make a significant difference and improve lives through policy change and system reform that results in transformative change.
+The Foundation looks for strategic points where its funds can make a significant difference and improve lives through policy and system reform that results in transformative change.
 We focus on three program areas: Criminal Justice, Juvenile Justice and Workers’ Rights.

-The Foundation’s Criminal Justice Program supports groups working to end overincarceration of adult offenders in the United States, also aiming to reduce racial disparity.
-In particular, the Program makes grants to groups that are working on sentencing reform, primarily in the states.
-We seek to reduce lengths of criminal sentences through a range of reform efforts, including charging, sentencing and supervision policies and practices.
+The Foundation’s Criminal Justice Program supports groups that are working to end the overincarceration of adults in the United States while also aiming to reduce racial disparities.
+In particular, the Program makes grants primarily to state-based groups that are working to:

 On any given night an estimated 60, 000 youth – the overwhelming majority of whom are accused of minor and non-violent offenses – are incarcerated in a correctional facility or out-of-home placement.
 Despite research showing that incarceration leads to high juvenile recidivism rates, as well as poor education, employment, and health outcomes for youth, systems often fail to use alternatives to incarceration that have been shown to be more effective at rehabilitating young people.
 Moreover, an estimated 250,000 youth are tried in the adult criminal justice system annually, and nearly 10,000 youth are housed in adult jails or prisons on any given night.
 These policies ignore the well-established differences between youth and adults, increase recidivism rates, and expose youth in adult jails and prisons to high rates of sexual abuse and suicide.
 Youth of color are disproportionately likely to suffer the harms of these failed policies and practices.

 The Foundation’s Juvenile Justice Program supports groups working to advance a fair and effective community-based vision of youth justice, with a focus on ending the criminalization and reliance on incarceration of youth in the United States.
 In particular, the Program makes grants to groups that are working to:

 - End the practice of trying, sentencing, and incarcerating youth in the adult criminal justice system; and